 The design built on the issues identified.
 It proposed a pair of curvilinear waist-height stone walls topped with a cedar screening trellis to sculpt front yard spaces and contours.

-The front wall design responded to practical and experiential issues by diverting street drainage away from the awkward slope to the garage and creating parking spaces in front of the house.
+The front wall design responded to practical needs for diverting street drainage away from the garage and creating parking spaces in front of the house.
+It was viewed as a standalone sculpture shaped by the activities it contained and by how it received and shed street views.

 It also enhanced the view from kitchen window to a small garden, improved front door access from the street and garage, created an outdoor patio for taking in the valley view, blocked nighttime headlights from house windows and protected the house from cars sliding down the hill on ice and snow covered street.